The specialized pigment cells that are involved in colour...

 Mammals and birds, in contrast, have a class of cells called melanocytes for coloration.

-The bird's bill adapted for fishing is labelled ...
+The neural arch is labelled ...